stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 S 00000194: 15000001 l.nop   0x0001                                 flag: 0
 exit(0x00000000);
 ```

-If we look at [the VCD trace file](/content/2019/asm-testlog.vcd) we can see the
+If we look at [the VCD trace file](/content/2019/asm-testlog.vcd) in gtkwave we
-below trace.
-The trace file is also helpful for navigating through the various
+can see the below trace.
+The trace file is also helpful for navigating through
-SoC components as it captures all wire transitions.
+the various SoC components as it captures all wire transitions.

+Take note that we are not seeing very good performance, this is because caching is
+not enabled and the CPU takes several cycles to read an instruction from memory.
+This means we are not seeing one instruction executed per cycle.
+Enabling
+caches would fix this.

 ![asm tracefile vcd](/content/2019/asm-marocchino-trace.png)

-### A simple C program
+### Running a C program

+When we compile a C program there is a lot more happening behind the scenes.
+The linker will link in an entire runtime that along with standard libc
+functions on OpenRISC will setup interrupt vectors, enable caches, setup memory
+sections for variables, run static initializers and finally run our program.

 The program: